samsung-cnct/kraken/README.md

 #### Example usage - k2cli tool kubectl

-If you have stored your config.yaml in the default location (`${HOME}/.kraken/config.yaml`) then it is not necessary to include the
-`--config ${HOME}/k2configs/config.yaml` option when running the following commands. ex- To see all services in your Kubernetes cluster: `./k2cli tool kubectl get svc`
+If you have specified a path for your config.yaml, then you will need to include the `--config ${HOME}/path_to_config/config.yaml` option when running the following commands.
+Otherwise it will assume your config lives at `${HOME}/.kraken/config.yaml`

-To see all nodes in your Kubernetes cluster:
+To see all nodes in your Kubernetes cluster (and specify path to config file):

 ```
 ./k2cli tool kubectl --config ${HOME}/k2configs/config.yaml get nodes